 - Assessment strategies are beginning to inform future teaching and learning in the school.

 Events and Trips

 - Eco Club trip to Birkenhead Park investigating changing seasons and how to look after our local environment.

-- Eco club litter picks around the local school area.
+- Eco club litter picks around the school grounds and local school area.

 - Year 1 walk around Mersey Park.

 - Year 1 walk around the local area studying different buildings

 - Year 2 visit to Birkenhead Community Fire Station